nkigen/nkigen.github.io/about/index.md

 title: About
 ---

-My name is Nelson Kigen.
+My name is Nelson Kigen Psenjen.
 I am a final year graduate student in Computer Science and Engineering at the [University of Trento](http://www.unitn.it) and [Scuola Superiore Sant'Anna](http://www.sssup.it) both in Italy.